svenssonjoel/Emacs-Bencher/README.md

 # Emacs-Bencher (Work in progress)
-Use Emacs to run benchmarks and collect data
+Use Emacs to run benchmarks and gather statistics into a csv buffer/file.

 # In progress or semi-working
   * Parse output buffer for tag-value pairs.
-Works, but needs work as more tags are added (and built in tags).
   * CSV generation.
 Works, but needs to be extended with parsing built in tags and additional info.
   * Learn if it is possible to run stuff on a remote Emacs.
-As I understand it, it should not be a problem to connect to a remote instance of Emacs.
+As I understand it, it should not be a problem to connect to a remote instance of Emacs Deamon.

 # TODO
   * Learn to code LISP.